sendgrid/docs/content/docs/glossary/two-factor-authentication.md

 <call-out type="warning">

-SendGrid no longer accepts Basic authentication (username and password) for API calls when two-factor authentication is enabled.
+SendGrid no longer accepts Basic authentication (username and password) for API calls when two-factor authentication is enabled for a user.
 You can now only use two-factor authentication if you are authenticating with an API key.
 For more information, see [Authentication]({{root_url}}//for-developers/sending-email/authentication/).

 </call-out>